My Life in Ruins: Distribution

-The film is distributed by Fox Searchlight Pictures in the United States, Australia, and New Zealand, while it is distributed in all other locations by Echo Bridge Entertainment.
+The film is distributed by Fox Searchlight Pictures in the United States, Australia, and New Zealand, and it is distributed in all other locations by Echo Bridge Entertainment.

 Reception

 According to Fox Searchlight Pictures' President Peter Rice in the company's press release for signing a distribution deal for the film, the film gained positive feedback in early screenings:

 "Given the wildly enthusiastic audience response, we are thrilled to be distributing the film.
 Nia's enormous box office appeal[s] along with her gift of perfect comedic timing make for a winning combination.
 Producers Michelle Chydzik Sowa, Nathalie Marciano, Gary Goetzman, Tom Hanks, Rita Wilson and Peter Safran have proven that films with broad audience appeal can still be made independently."

 Critics reacted more negatively.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 10% based on 126 reviews, and an average rating of 3.7/10.
+On Rotten Tomatoes, the film holds an approval rating of 10% based on 126 reviews, and an average rating of 3.7/10.
 The website's critical consensus reads, "With stereotypical characters and a shopworn plot, My Life in Ruins is a charmless romantic comedy."
 On Metacritic, the film has a weighted average score of 34 out of 100, based on 25 critics, indicating "generally unfavorable reviews".

-Roger Ebert was unequivocal, in his review of June 3, 2009 :
+Roger Ebert was unequivocal in his review of June 3, 2009 :

 Rarely has a film centered on a character so superficial and unconvincing, [and] played with such unrelenting sameness.
-I didn't hate it so much as feel sorry for it ...
-The central question posed by "My Life in Ruins" is, what happened to the Nia Vardalos who wrote and starred in My Big Fat Greek Wedding?
+I didn't hate it so much as feel sorry for it...The central question posed by "My Life in Ruins" is, what happened to the Nia Vardalos who wrote and starred in My Big Fat Greek Wedding?
 She was lovable, earthy, sassy, plumper, more of a mess, and the movie grossed more than $300 million.
 Here she's thinner, blonder, better dressed, looks younger and knows it.
 She's like the winner of a beauty makeover at a Hollywood studio.
-She has that don't touch my makeup! look ...
-Now she is rich, famous and perhaps taking herself seriously after being worked over for one too many magazine covers ...
-There is, in short, nothing I liked about "My Life in Ruins," except some of the ruins.
+She has that don't touch my makeup! look...Now she is rich, famous and perhaps taking herself seriously after being worked over for one too many magazine covers...There is, in short, nothing I liked about "My Life in Ruins," except some of the ruins.